beiko-lab/arete/README.md

 - Identification of coordinated gain and loss of features using EvolCCM (to add)

 Lateral gene transfer:
 - Phylogenetic inference of LGT using rSPR (to add)

+Gene order:
+- Comparison of genomic neighbourhoods using the Gene Order Workflow (to add)

 See our [roadmap](ROADMAP.md) for future development targets.